apache/mina-site/source/mina-project/developer-guide.md

 Some pages have to be updated.
 Assuming the MINA site has been checked out in ~/mina/site (this can be done with the command <em>$ svn co https://http://svn.apache.org/viewvc/mina/site/trunk ~/mina/site</em>), here are the pages that need to be changed :

-* /lib/path.pm: update the $version_mina variable with the new version.
+* /config.toml: update the `version_mina_XYZ` variable with the new version.
+* /source/mina-project/news.md: add the news on top of this page
-* /content/mina-project/downloads_2_0.mdtext or /content/mina-project/downloads_2_1.mdtext: change the version all over this page
+* /source/mina-project/downloads-2_0.md or /source/mina-project/downloads-2_1.md: change the version all over the page
-* /content/downloads-mina_2_0.mdtext or /content/downloads-mina_2_1.mdtext: change the version all over this page
+* /source/downloads-mina_2_0.md or /source/downloads-mina2_1.md: change the version all over the page
-* /content/mina-project/downloads_old.mdtext: Add a line for the latest version which has been replaced by the released one
+* /source/mina-project/downloads-old.md: Add a line for the latest version which has been replaced by the released one

-* /content/mina-project/news.mdtext: add the news on top of this page
+Commit the changes, and publish the web site, you are done !

 ### Step 15: Wait another 24 hours